qMBQx8GH/ModsInstaller_doc/README.md

 - `tag=""` - a block tag
 - `attr_1=""` - the first attribute name
 - `value_1=""` - the first attribute value
-- `strict_1=""` - how strict the search is (true - full match, false - substring search).
-By default is false.
+- `strict_1=""` - how strict the search is (true - full match, false - sub string search).
+By default, is false.
 - `attr_2=""` - the second attribute name
 - `value_2=""` - the second attribute value
-- `strict_2=""` - how strict the search is (true - full match, false - substring search).
-By default is false.
+- `strict_2=""` - how strict the search is (true - full match, false - sub string search).
+By default, is false.
 - `text=""` - a text node value (for example in uss_settings.xml this would be "../unbound/styles.xml")
-- `strict_text=""` - how strict the search is (true - full match, false - substring search).
-By default is false.
+- `strict_text=""` - how strict the search is (true - full match, false - sub string search).
+By default, is false.
 - `sub_nodes=""` - depth of the search (true - recursive search in all children, false - only one level deep).
-By default true
+By default, true
 - `recursive=""` - true, to find all blocks that meet the criteria, false - only the first.

-By default `attr_2="value"`, that is why code
+By default, `attr_2="value"`, that is why code
 ```xml
 <find_parent tag="bind" attr_1="name" value_1="instance" attr_2="value" value_2="TaskItemHeader">
 ```